-Noise happens when stray signals generated inside the cables affect the data transmission.
-External sources can affect the cables and produce noises randomly.
+Noise happens when stray signals generated inside the cables affect the data transmission, and external sources can affect the wires and produce noises randomly.

-In coaxial cables, EMI and Noise interference is low.
-It is because of the proper insulation and shielding available on the cables.
+In coaxial cables, EMI and Noise interference is low, and it is because of the proper insulation and shielding available on the wires.
 In Twisted pair cables‚ the susceptibility to noise and EMI is very high in comparison.

 Are there some EMI sources that can potentially disrupt the transmission?

-Then coaxial cable might be the right cable for you.
+Then coaxial cable might be the suitable cable for you.

-8.Coaxial Cable Assemblies vs Twisted Pair Cable Data Security
+8.Coaxial Cable vs Twisted Pair Cable Data Security

 Coaxial cables have better shielding than Twisted pair cables.
 Because of this, they naturally provide better data security from external sources.

 But‚ coaxial cables are still susceptible to tapping.
-You can tap into a coaxial cable simply by piercing the sheath of the cable.
-The physical setup of twisted pair cables can make it a little trickier to tapping.
+You can tap into a coaxial cable simply by piercing the sheath of the line, and the physical setup of twisted pair cables can make it a little trickier to tap.

 Coaxial cables give better security when compared to twisted pair cables.
-But‚, the best thing you can do is keep your data protected is to provide protection physically.
+But‚, the best thing you can do to keep your data protected is to provide protection physically.

-Coaxial cable generally uses to transfer high-frequency signals.
-They generally carry around 80 times the data transmitted by Twisted pair cables.
+Coaxial cable is generally used to transfer high-frequency signals.
+They typically carry around 80 times the data transmitted by Twisted pair cables.